Pillaiyar Theru Kadaisi Veedu: Critical reception

-The Hindu wrote: "Pillaiyaar Theru Kadaisi Veedu only gives a sense of déjà vu.
-But the final sequences are suspenseful [sic] comes a twist to the tale.
-And the sudden shift to serious mode catches you unawares.
+Malathi Rangarajan of The Hindu wrote, "Pillaiyaar Theru Kadaisi Veedu only gives a sense of déjà vu.
+But the final sequences are suspenseful.
+Just as you begin to laugh it off as usual melodrama, comes a twist to the tale.
+And the sudden shift to serious mode catches you unawares [...]
 Writer-director Thirumalai Kishore, a first-timer, scores with a story that's strong and narration that's reasonably intelligent."
-The New Indian Express wrote that "Thirumalai Kishore’s directorial debut has a clichéd storyline and loosely-scripted characters."
-Sify wrote that "Why did Jithan Ramesh agree to do such a lifeless and tasteless film?".
+The New Indian Express wrote, "Thirumalai Kishore’s directorial debut has a clichéd storyline and loosely-scripted characters."
+Sify wrote, "Why did Jithan Ramesh agree to do such a lifeless and tasteless film?".